wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 = TODO2.1.2 =
 - Plugin now logs information when a registration email is sent to an affiliate
+- Added a new hook to award commission from an external plugin/extension.

 = 2.1.1 =
 - Plugin can now reverse commission for a refunded WooCommerce order